Sunnyside, Queens: Demographics

+Commerce

+The principal commercial corridors of Sunnyside are Queens Boulevard between approximately 38th and 50th Streets, Greenpoint Avenue between 39th and 49th Streets, Skillman Avenue, and 43rd Avenue corridors.
+The Roosevelt Avenue section between 48th and 50th Streets, on the boundary with Woodside, also falls within Sunnyside's commercial geography.

+The Sunnyside Shines business improvement district (BID) was authorized by the New York City Council and signed into law by Mayor Michael Bloomberg on September 5, 2007.
+At its formation, the BID covered 92 properties along Queens Boulevard, Greenpoint Avenue, and South Roosevelt Avenue, and was the thirteenth such district authorized under the Bloomberg administration.
+It funds streetscape maintenance, holiday lighting, marketing, and public-realm improvements within its district.

+Sunnyside has a range of restaurants reflecting the neighborhood's ethnic diversity, with Irish pubs and Turkish restaurants along Queens Boulevard, a Latin American commercial strip along Greenpoint Avenue, and an international mix of restaurants, markets, bars, and cafes along Skillman Avenue.
+Local press and food media have also documented Indian and Pakistani, Lebanese, Peruvian, Bolivian, Romanian, and Tibetan and Nepalese establishments tied to the area's Himalayan immigrant community.
+The Thalia Spanish Theatre, on Greenpoint Avenue, is bilingual, presenting performances in English and Spanish along with music and dance programming.

 Police and crime

 Woodside, Sunnyside, and Long Island City are patrolled by the 108th Precinct of the NYPD, located at 5-47 50th Avenue.
 The 108th Precinct ranked 25th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 19 per 100,000 people, Sunnyside and Woodside's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 163 per 100,000 people is lower than that of the city as a whole.

 The 108th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 88.2% between 1990 and 2018.
 The precinct reported 2 murders, 12 rapes, 90 robberies, 108 felony assaults, 109 burglaries, 490 grand larcenies, and 114 grand larcenies auto in 2018.